mishranaman/basic_dictionary/README.md

-Making a workable dictionary that is a but dynamic in nature. v0.1 Entirely Console based
+Making a workable dictionary that is a bit dynamic in nature. v0.1 Entirely Console based

 #Changes to be made